tmux-python/tmuxp/doc/quickstart_python.rst

 .. todo::

   Consider migrating tmuxp to use a ``.execute`` sqlalchemy style and have commands such as ``new_window()`` return CLI output.
-Also tmuxp could use use "engine" as a way to control if it's using socket's or shell commands to handle tmux.
+Also tmuxp could use "engine" as a way to control if it's using a socket or shell commands to handle tmux.

 We now have access to ``session`` from above with all of the methods